-This section pertains to how we will evaluate state progress toward meeting the PIP improvement goals when a state does not meet the national standards for the statewide data indicators
+This section pertains to how we will evaluate state progress toward meeting the PIP improvement goals when a state does not meet the national standards for the statewide data indicators.

-A. Data Periods for Evaluation.
+A. Data Periods for Evaluation

-To evaluate a state's performance towards PIP goals we will use the state's AFCARS and NCANDS data submissions from a period no earlier than the non-overlapping 12-month period following the completion of CFSR round two.
-We will also ensure there is a 12-month non-overlapping period following CFSR round two PIP implementation for our final determinations of attainment of required improvement.
-This is consistent with prior guidance provided for earlier CFSR rounds in CFSR Technical Bulletin #3A regarding non overlapping periods.
+To evaluate a state's performance toward PIP goals, we will use the state's AFCARS and NCANDS data submissions from a period no earlier than the non-overlapping 12-month period following the completion of CFSR Round 2.
+We will also ensure that there is a 12-month non-overlapping period following CFSR Round 2 PIP implementation for our final determinations of attainment of required improvement.
+This is consistent with prior guidance provided for earlier CFSR rounds in CFSR Technical Bulletin #3A regarding non-overlapping periods.

-If a state is monitoring a statewide data indicator for the PIP, CB will evaluate the state's performance every six months with available rolling AFCARS and/or NCANDS data against the national standard.
-If, at any point during the PIP implementation or non-overlapping period, a state meets the national standard but has not yet met their established PIP target, we will consider the state to have met its PIP goal.
+If a state is monitoring a statewide data indicator for the PIP, CB will evaluate the state's performance every 6 months with available rolling AFCARS and/or NCANDS data against the national standard.
+If, at any point during the PIP implementation or non-overlapping period, a state meets the national standard but has not yet met its established PIP target, we will consider the state to have met its PIP goal.